pweisenburger/AdaptiveCEP/thesis.md

 Although the QoS metrics listed below were originally put together "in the context of distributed and decentralized publish-subscribe systems", they do also apply to EP, since--as mentioned before--the underlying communication of many distributed EP solutions is based on the publish/subscribe paradigm.
 In order to interpret these QoS metrics in the sense of EP, one can simply think of event producers, event consumers and EPAs (as found in EPNs) whenever publishers, subscribers and brokers (as found in publish/subscribe systems) are mentioned.
 Moreover, statements about publishers and subscribers do not only apply to event producers and event consumers, respectively, but also to EPAs, as they also cosume and produce event streams.
 For example, a statement such as "Publishers annotate notifications they emit with priorities" can be interpreted as "Event producers and EPAs annotate events they produce with priorities".

 + Latency: It is stated that "[s]ubscribers request a publisher that is within a maximum latency bound".
 An "end-to-end latency" between a publisher and a subscriber "depends on the number of [...] hops between them" as well as on the time each broker takes to deal with a notification.
 However, in a distributed setting, "measured lower bounds" may at best "give hints" about whether some latency requirement can be met--not "absolute guarantees".
 Preallocating paths is mentioned as a way to deal with latency requirements.

 + Bandwith: It is described that publishers announce upper/lower bounds regarding the stream they produce, whereas subscribers "restrict the maximum stream of notifications they want to receive".
 It is recommended to consider bandwidth at the "per-broker" level.
 Given that "each broker knows the bandwidth it can make locally available to the infrastructure", an upper-bound for an entire path can be estimated, allowing for routing "based on the highest free bandwidth".

 + Message priorities: It is proposed that publishers annotate the notations they produce with relative or absolute priorities, denoting their importance compared to other notifications produced either by themselves or elsewhere, respectively.
 Subscribers, on the other hand, specify priorities regarding their subscriptions.
 At the "per-broker" level, priorities "can be used to control the local queues of each broker", resulting in the "end-to-end application" of the priorities along the entire path.
 This is, according to the authors, commonly implemented by letting notifications with higher priorities overtake those with lower priorities at each broker.

 + Delivery guarantees: While subscribers announce "which notifications they must receive", and where they are sensitive to duplicates, it is stated that publishers "specify if subscribers must receive certain notifications".
 A simple approach that is mentioned is to simply let the system know which messages can be dicarded.
 More sophisticated approaches concern "the completeness and duplication of delivery", i.e., subscribers may receive notifications that are directed to them "at least once", "at most once", or "exactly once".
 While meshing is listed as a way to achieve "at least once", it comes at the price of "increasing the message overhead".
 Disconnected subscribers are yet "[a]nother problem", as they might stay disconnected, in which case "at least once" cannot be guaranteed, no matter how long the notifications are buffered.

 + Notification order: It is explained that "[t]he order in which notifications arrive" is of significance in some cases while it is not in other cases.
 With centralized ordering, "ordering is [considered] easy to achieve".
 However, "distributed ordering of events coming from different sources" is described as problematic.
 Deploying a "central broker to enforce a global odering" is mentioned as a "generic approach" to tackle this challenge, imposing a "limit" on the "scalability of the overall infrastrucure", though.

 + Validity interval: The importance of the infrastructure to know "how long a notification stays valid" is stressed.
 It is explained that this is specified either "in terms of time" of "by the arrival of later messages".
 Specifying that "only the most recent event is of interest" through "follow-up messages" is described as an example of the latter.
 This is called an "efficient approach" as it allows for the infrastructure to "shorten its queues in high traffic situations".

 When interpreting the above list of QoS metrics in terms of EP, it becomes evident that these metrics can be applied to both SP as well as CEP.
 (As said, brokers are to be thought of as EPAs, and it has not been specfied whether these EPAs perform SP or CEP operations.)
 There are, however, QoS metrics that specifically apply to either SP or CEP.
-Some of them have been identified in [28] by Buchmann, Appel, Freudenreich, Frischbier and Guerrero.
+Some have been identified in [28] by Buchmann, Appel, Freudenreich, Frischbier and Guerrero.

-Among others, the following SP-specific QoS metrics are listed in the section "QoS of Stream Processing":
+SP-specific QoS metrics listed in the section "QoS of Stream Processing" include:

 + Timeliness: One the one hand, it is stated that applications relying on SP "typically have timing contraints to meet", thus, the timeliness of the "continuous processing of incoming events" is considered "one of the most relevant QoS requirements".
 On the other hand, however, many of these applications may "tolerate approximate results".
 According to the authors, these circumstances suggest a "common" "trade-off", i.e., "accuracy for timeliness".
 To the best of my understanding, an example of this trade-off would be favoring some less precise filter that therefore executes quickly over some more precise and more time-consuming filter.

 + Throughput: With regards to timeliness, "achievable throughput" is considered a "closely related QoS metric".
 SP solutions are said to "attempt to optimize" their "continuous query execution" in order to achieve maximum thoughput.
 As load shedding is regarded as "often" being the "only practical approach", the result is, again, the "trade-off of accuracy for timeliness".
 (The authors stress that the expected timeliness as well as the expected accuracy must be specified when designing a business process that relies on the SP.)

 + Order: Whether events may be processed out of order is listed as an "application dependent" "issue".

-In the section "QoS of Event Composition", CEP-specific QoS metrics are listed, some of them are listed below:
+CEP-specific QoS metrics listed in the section "QoS of Event Composition" include:

 + Order: Establishing an "odering between events" can be considered the most important QoS metric, as "achievable QoS [...] depends lagely on the possibility" to be able to do so.
 As an example of an operator requiring events to be ordered, the `sequence` operator--"which is part of most [CEP] event algebras"--is mentioned.
 Furthermore, it is stated that the "natural ordering" is time-based, which, according to the authors, is no problem if "there is only one central clock" as well as only one event occuring every clock tick.
 If, however, there may be "multiple events" occuring at the same point in time, being "time-stamped by different clocks", establishing a total order is said to be impossible.
 Lastly, it is explained that the granularity of timestamps plays a major role when it comes to timestamping: Events that might have been distinguishable with fine-grained timestamps might no be distinguishable when being timestamped more coarsely.

 + Delay/loss of messages: The delay or loss of messages is described as a "source of ambiguity".
 As an example, it is explained that it is impossible to determine that an event "did not occur in a given interval" unless it can be asserted that the event in question is neither delayed nor lost.
 With regard to bounded networks, the authors refer to the 2g-precedence model as a possibility to tackle this challenge.
 (An explanation of this model can be found in [9].)
 With regard to unbounded networks--"such as the internet"--they refer to [9], i.e., an approach based on the the injection of "heartbeat events from an outside time-service" which assumes that events "in the same channel do not overtake each other".

 ### 3 EventScala